 Cells 11, 12, 13 and 14 D were the Hole Cells, and all are haunted by disturbed souls.

-It may have drawn in the red-eyed evil Native American spirit that has been a tormentor and possible killer of men who had to stay there, and has been experienced by paranormal investigators as well.
+This cell may have drawn in the evil red-eyed Native American spirit, a tormentor and possible killer of men who had to stay there, and has been experienced by paranormal investigators as well.